Analisjohnsmith/AN.KI/Human Sagittarius ObjectNotation OS.md/devnotes.md

 ====
-I've been at th9s 7 days 8/28/26 will return in two weeks now that we have the senders message i feel allot of hope for humanity its just getting everyone to hear it.
+I've been at th9s 2 weeks  8/28/26 will return in two weeks now that we have the senders message i feel allot of hope for humanity its just getting everyone to hear it.

 i solved programmable matter with the book .